red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 To check contract data a regular call (contract + ABI) to **get()** is executed and result is compared to contract constructor data (**data contained is the same**)

 **Real tests:**
-Testing the resulting alloc structure for ISBE contracts is chsllenging.
+Testing the resulting alloc structure for ISBE contracts is challenging.

 **this activity still in progress**